SOME BACKGROUND ON THE SOIL OF DE TRAFFORD

 (Please note, this page is not completely mobile friendly.
 Please visit our desktop site for the full experience)

 It is a well known fact that the slopes of the Helderberg are very well suited for growing high quality grapes.
-This is due to the granitic origin of it's soils which contain a high clay content with excelent water retention qualities while at the same time free draining (see wetness index map)
+This is due to the granitic origin of it's soils which contain a high clay content with excellent water retention qualities while at the same time free draining (see wetness index map).

 In 2020, an in depth soil survey was conducted in our vineyards.
-As part of the analysis, 27 profile holes of 1,2m deep each were dug and it was found that in the 5ha of our farm that is under vine, there are 5 different soil groups and 9 different soil forms.
+As part of the analysis, 27 profile holes (each 1,2m deep) were dug and it was found that within the 5ha of our farm that is under vine, there are 5 different soil groups and 9 different soil forms.
 This diversity in the soil gets translated into the fruit that it produces and in turn contributes to the complexity found in every bottle of De Trafford wine.

 The map below shows a satellite image of the farm with an overlay of the different soil groups.
 Each yellow cross represents one of the 27 profile holes.
 Click on them to see what the soil looks like at that site.
 There are also links to other maps that highlight the soil forms, wetness and soil potential respectively.

 The table below has a more in depth analysis of each block and their various limitations as well as the soil preparation actions that need to be implemented.

 *VH - Very High Vigour Potential

 There are 5 different soil groups that are found throughout our vineyards, namely: Cumulic, Plinthic, Oxidic, Lithic and Humic.
 Each of these soil groups have differing characteristics and origins.
 These soil groups contain 9 different soil forms.